phil-monroe/rails3-tech-talk/review/03_views.md

 !SLIDE bullets
 # View

-* What you want to show.
+* How you want to display your models.

 !SLIDE bullets
 # View Ex. - User